-This year is structured around a major integrated design project.
-You'll complete introductory projects investigating the urban imagination, the city, and design before creating integrated design proposals within small groups.
+You will complete introductory projects investigating the urban imagination, the city, and design and create integrated architectural design proposals.
 You'll go on to develop the project to an appropriate level of theoretical, technical and programmatic resolution.

 Level 5 - You'll formulate and resolve a major individual thesis design project within one of our thematic units.
 You'll be able to choose from a range of themes, shaped around staff specialism and research interests.
 At this stage, you have the option to follow the alternative MArch with Urban Planning course, leading to a joint award in Architecture and Planning.